How to make great TextExpander snippets (so that you will remember them)

 Examples:

-- "htel" expands to my phone number
+"htel" expands to my phone number

-- "hadd" expands to my home addreess
+"hadd" expands to my home address

 Use lower case and UPPER case

 Depending on the context I have to (or I want to) use names starting in upper case.
-For example, in my work I use terms like "Soft Robotics", "Morphological Computation", etc. However, depending on the context, e.g. in less formal emails, I write them also as "soft robotics"and "morphological computation."
+For example, in my work I use terms like "Soft Robotics", "Morphological Computation", etc. However, depending on the context, e.g., in less formal emails, I write them also as "soft robotics"and "morphological computation."

-Similarly I use acronyms of our projects sometimes in upper and sometimes in lower case.
+Similarly, I use acronyms of our projects sometimes in upper and sometimes in lower case.
 While grammatically it is correct to write it with upper case (if it is a real acronym), in emails sometimes it looks like if I would constantly screaming the word.

 My solution is to define two different snippets.